isabella232/docs-13/docs/New_GraphCMS_Beta.md

 You can reach us via [Slack](https://slack.graphcms.com) in the locked `#beta` channel.
 If you need access for that simply message `@fabian` in Slack or [fabian@graphcms.com](mailto:fabian@graphcms.com).

 ## How to Access
 The Beta version is hosted on [https://beta.graphcms.com](https://beta.graphcms.com) and we will whitelist your email for access!

+!!! warning
+    You will need to use `Sign up` and **create a new account with the email that received the invite**, since the accounts are not linked to the old version.
 If you have trouble logging in, please contact us in Slack.

 ## Field Creation Workflow